 C++ crend function Example with a String Deque

-Let us take an example to demonstrate the crend function with a string deque in C++.
+Let's consider an illustration to showcase the crend function with a string deque in C++.

 Example